JustinLamMSFT/microsoft/windows-365/faq.md

 - ### How is Windows 365 licensed?

-    Windows 365 includes a complete cloud-based offering with multiple Cloud PC configurations depending on performance needs.
+    Windows 365 includes a complete cloud-based offering with multiple Cloud PC configurations depending on your performance needs.
 Windows 365 Enterprise, Windows 365 Business, and Windows 365 Government customers can purchase Windows 365 as a separate license per user for a fixed monthly fee to access and use each Cloud PC.
 Windows 365 Frontline customers get access for three employees per license for a fixed monthly fee.
-Additional costs may apply based on network usage.
-[Learn more about Windows 365.](http://www.microsoft.com/en-us/windows-365)
+Additional costs may apply based on your network usage.
+[Learn more.](https://www.microsoft.com/en-us/windows-365)

-    **Windows 365 Enterprise**​​
+    #### **Windows 365 Enterprise​​**

-    Customers can purchase directly from [Windows365.com](http://www.microsoft.com/en-us/windows-365) or from their account representative, and then provision and manage their Cloud PCs using fully integrated Microsoft Intune.​​
+    Customers can purchase directly from [Windows365.com](https://www.microsoft.com/en-us/windows-365) or from their account representative, and then provision and manage their Cloud PCs using fully integrated Microsoft Intune.​​

-    To use Windows 365 Enterprise, each user must be licensed for Windows 11 Enterprise or Windows 10 Enterprise, Intune, and Azure AD P1.
-These licenses are included in Microsoft 365 F3, Microsoft 365 E3, Microsoft 365 E5, Microsoft 365 A3, Microsoft 365 A5, Microsoft 365 Business Premium, and Microsoft 365 Education Student Use Benefit subscriptions, or they can be purchased separately.​​
+    To use Windows 365 Enterprise, each user must be licensed for Windows 11 Enterprise or Windows 10 Enterprise, Intune, and Microsoft Entra ID P1.
+These licenses are included in Microsoft 365 Business Premium, Microsoft 365 F3, Microsoft 365 E3, and Microsoft 365 E5, including versions of these suites that do not include Microsoft Teams, as well as Microsoft 365 A3, Microsoft 365 A5, and Microsoft 365 Education Student Use Benefit subscriptions, or they can be purchased separately.​​

     If you don’t already have a qualifying license and want Windows 365 Enterprise, go to the [Windows 11 Enterprise](https://www.microsoft.com/en-us/microsoft-365/windows/windows-11-enterprise) page or the [Microsoft 365](https://www.microsoft.com/en-us/microsoft-365/business/compare-all-microsoft-365-business-products) page to learn more and purchase the plan that’s right for your organization.​​

-    **Windows 365 Business**
+    #### **Windows 365 Business**

     Customers can purchase directly from [Windows365.com](https://www.microsoft.com/en-us/windows-365), set up their account without a domain, and provision and manage their Cloud PCs directly from the Windows 365 homepage.
 No other Microsoft licenses are required—simply provide a credit card number to get started.​​

     Existing Microsoft 365 customers need to complete their purchase through the Microsoft 365 admin center.
 Contact your global administrator or billing administrator to complete the purchase.​​

-    **Windows 365 Frontline**​
+    #### **Windows 365 Frontline**​

     Windows 365 Frontline is offered as a monthly subscription.
-Customers must have licenses for Windows 11 Enterprise or Windows 10 Enterprise, Microsoft Intune, and Azure AD P1.
-Intune and Azure AD P1 are included in Microsoft 365 G3, Microsoft 365 G5, Microsoft 365 F3, Microsoft 365 E3, Microsoft 365 E5, Microsoft 365 A3, Microsoft 365 A5, Microsoft 365 Business Premium, and Microsoft 365 Education Student Use Benefit subscriptions, or they can be purchased separately. **Note:** Windows 365 Frontline is a separate product and is not governed by the Microsoft 365 F1/F3 license eligibility conditions or Windows use rights for Microsoft 365 F3.
+Customers must have licenses for Windows 11 Enterprise or Windows 10 Enterprise, Microsoft Intune, and Microsoft Entra ID P1.
+Intune and Microsoft Entra ID P1 are included in Microsoft 365 Business Premium, Microsoft 365 F3, Microsoft 365 E3, and Microsoft 365 E5, including versions of these suites that do not include Microsoft Teams, as well as Microsoft 365 G3, Microsoft 365 G5, Microsoft 365 A3, Microsoft 365 A5, and Microsoft 365 Education Student Use Benefit subscriptions, or they can be purchased separately.
+Note: Windows 365 Frontline is a separate product and isn’t governed by the Microsoft 365 F1/F3 license eligibility conditions or Windows use rights for Microsoft 365 F3.
 Microsoft 365 F3 users can continue to use that license for their frontline workers and are not required to migrate to Windows 365 Frontline.

     Each Windows 365 Frontline license provides access to three Cloud PCs.
 Any three employees can use the Cloud PCs non-concurrently.
 For more information about pricing, please visit the [Windows 365 Frontline pricing page](https://www.microsoft.com/en-us/windows-365/frontline/all-pricing).

-    Contact your Microsoft account manager or [contact sales for more information](https://go.microsoft.com/fwlink/p?linkid=2182892).
+    Contact your Microsoft account manager or [contact Sales](https://go.microsoft.com/fwlink/p?linkid=2182892).

-    **Windows 365 Government​​
+    #### **Windows 365 Government​​**

-    **Customers can purchase from their account representative, then provision and manage their Cloud PCs using Microsoft Intune.
-To use Windows 365 Government, each user must be licensed for Windows 11 Enterprise or Windows 10 Enterprise, Microsoft Intune, and Azure AD P1.
-Intune and Azure AD P1 are included in Microsoft 365 G3, Microsoft 365 G5, Microsoft 365 F3, Microsoft 365 E3, Microsoft 365 E5, Microsoft 365 A3, Microsoft 365 A5, Microsoft 365 Business Premium, and Microsoft 365 Education Student Use Benefit subscriptions, or they can be purchased separately.​​
+    Customers can purchase from their account representative, then provision and manage their Cloud PCs using Microsoft Intune.
+To use Windows 365 Government, each user must be licensed for Windows 11 Enterprise or Windows 10 Enterprise, Microsoft Intune, and Microsoft Entra ID P1.
+Intune and Microsoft Entra ID P1 are included in Microsoft 365 Business Premium, Microsoft 365 F3, Microsoft 365 E3, and Microsoft 365 E5, including versions of these suites that do not include Microsoft Teams, as well as Microsoft 365 G3, Microsoft 365 G5, Microsoft 365 A3, Microsoft 365 A5, and Microsoft 365 Education Student Use Benefit subscriptions, or they can be purchased separately.​​

     If you don’t already have a qualifying license and want Windows 365 Government, go to the [Windows 11 Enterprise](https://www.microsoft.com/en-us/microsoft-365/windows/windows-11-enterprise) page or the [Microsoft 365](https://www.microsoft.com/en-us/microsoft-365/business/compare-all-microsoft-365-business-products) page to learn more and purchase the plan that’s right for your organization.
 (Note: Windows 365 Government is available in the United States only.)​